Manchester International Festival, July 2019

 “Is she going to play her with a northern accent?”
 I wonder, feeling worried.

 But no. Something else is going on.
 Maxine is playing out her struggle to channel Nico, a k.a.
-Christa Päffgen, who died in 1988, having spent several years living around Manchester and Salford.
+Christa Päffgen, formerly of The Velvet Underground, who died in 1988, having spent several years living around Manchester and Salford.

 She speaks to us directly now… she says she’s been going to the station to search for “her”; “she” is homeless, lost, and needs to be rescued, urgently, from some unspecified malevolence.
 (Stoller Hall is opposite Victoria Station…)

 “Not a friend in the world”, she says again, becoming more agitated.
 As her distress reaches a climax, she cries out, and in the abrupt silence which follows, a chair topples over on the far side of the stage.
 The atmosphere is charged… we all gawk, trying to figure out if this is a stunt or an accident!

 I can’t remember, thinking back, if Nico’s voice had already started to emerge from Maxine’s mouth before the chair fell.
 First Maxine was speaking with her own voice; then Nico’s deep, heavily accented intonation took over, just for a sentence or two, before reverting.